Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Abstract

 \section{Abstract}

 We present a framework for performing efficient regression in general metric spaces.
-Roughly speaking, our regressor predicts the value at a new point by computing a Lipschitz extension --- the smoothest function consistent with the observed data --- while performing an optimized structural risk minimization to avoid overfitting.
-The offline (learning) and online (inference) stages can be solved by convex programming, but this naive approach has runtime complexity $O(n^3)$, which is prohibitive for large datasets.
-We design instead an algorithm that is fast when the the doubling dimension, which measures the ``intrinsic'' dimensionality of the metric space, is low.
+Roughly speaking, our regressor predicts the value at a new point by computing an approximate Lipschitz extension --- the smoothest function consistent with the observed data --- after performing structural risk minimization to avoid overfitting.
+We obtain finite-sample risk bounds with minimal structural and noise assumptions, and a natural runtime-precision tradeoff.
+The offline (learning) and online (prediction) stages can be solved by convex programming, but this naive approach has runtime complexity $O(n^3)$, which is prohibitive for large datasets.
+We design instead a regression algorithm whose speed and generalization performance depend on the intrinsic dimension of the data, to which the algorithm adapts.
+While our main innovation is algorithmic, the statistical results may also be of independent interest.

-We use the doubling dimension multiple times; first, on the statistical front, to bound fat-shattering dimension of the class of Lipschitz functions (and obtain risk bounds); and second, on the computational front, to quickly compute a hypothesis function and a prediction based on Lipschitz extension.
-Our resulting regressor is both asymptotically strongly consistent and comes with finite-sample risk bounds, while making minimal structural and noise assumptions.